AndrewAscone/BlueJ.NaiveTicket/README.md

 ```
 does it matter which order the three words appear in?

 Yes, the order of the declaration is important

 * Edit the `TicketMachine` class to try different orderings.
 After each change, close the editor.
 	* Does the appearance of the class diagram after each change give you a clue as to whether or not other orderings are
 possible?

+When changing the ordering of the methods, the diagram box for TicketMachine denotes a need to compile the new changes, but once compiled, doesn't show any issue with the reordering

 * Check by pressing the compile button to see if there is an error message.
 * Make sure that you reinstantiate the original version after your experiments!

 ### Exercise 2.14
 * Is it always necessary to have a semicolon at the end of a field declaration?